Background pattern

 Infections

 • If you have any infection or develop symptoms such as fever, wounds, fatigue, or dental problems.
-While taking Cimzia, you may be more susceptible to infections, including severe ones, or in rare cases, life-threatening infections.
+While you are being treated with Cimzia, you may be more likely to get an infection, including serious infections, or in rare cases, life-threatening infections.

 Heart failure